Frank Mebane: Early life

-Benjamin Franklin Mebane Jr. was born on February 4, 1865, in Mebansville, North Carolina, to Benjamin Franklin Mebane and Frances Lavinia Kerr Mebane.
+Benjamin Franklin Mebane Jr. was born on February 4, 1865, in Mebanesville, North Carolina, to Benjamin Franklin Mebane and Frances Lavinia Kerr Mebane.
 He was descended from Alexander Mebane, a Continental Army officer and U.S. Congressman for whom the town was named.
 He was educated at the Bingham School.

 On February 8, 1893, Mebane married Lily Morehead, the granddaughter of industrialist and former governor of North Carolina John Motley Morehead.

 Career

 Industry and business

 When he was 17 years of age, Mebane left school and worked as a salesman in Danville, Virginia, and New York City.
-Following his marriage, he moved to Spray, North Carolina.
+After having married, he moved to Spray, North Carolina.
 Mebane's father-in-law, James Turner Morehead, was the founder of the Leaksville Cotton and Woolen Mill Company and the Spray Water Power and Land Company.
-He educated Mebane on the textile industry, who then moved to Greensboro and worked for the Cone Mills Corporation.
+Morehead educated Mebane on the textile industry, and then Mebane moved to Greensboro and worked for the Cone Mills Corporation.
 Morehead later had Mebane become the president of both of his companies, and the latter proceeded to create six new textile mills and one warehouse company: Nantucket Mill in 1898, American Warehouse in 1899, Lily Mill in 1900, Spray Woolen Mill and Morehead Mills in 1902, Rhode Island Mill in 1903, and, with William F. Draper, the German-American Stock Company Mill in Draper in 1906.

 In 1911 and 1912 Mebane created the North Carolina and Virginia Railroad.
 With the railroad having expended much of his financial resources, his main creditor, the Marshall Field Corporation of Chicago, assumed control of all but two of Mebane's mills.
 Control of them would later pass to Fieldcrest.
-Mebane also retained, through his Spray Water Power and Land Company and Rockingham Company, possession of 8,000 acres of farmland—known as "the Meadows"—between near the confluence of the Smith and Dan Rivers and the town of Draper.
+Mebane also retained, through his Spray Water Power and Land Company and Rockingham Company, possession of 8,000 acres of farmland—known as "the Meadows"—near the confluence of the Smith and Dan Rivers and the town of Draper.
 There, he developed a successful cattle business and established a hunting lodge.